 The recipe was from Kelly Bramill and was referred to as the Kellybab.
 Kelly is no longer online, and I keep getting asked for this recipe so I thought I would share it.
-I have made a minor tweak to the recipe in that I add Angus & Oink Shawarma rub to the marinade, together with a little extra cumin.
+I have made a minor tweak to the recipe in that I add either the Angus & Oink Shawarma rub or The Smokey Carter Greek Gyros rub to the marinade, together with a little extra cumin.

 When cooking this I do use the Weber Rotisserie and add lots of wood chunks (usually cherry) at the start of the cook.
-This gives a really nice smokiness to the chicken.
+This gives a really nice colour and smokiness to the chicken.

-Typically, I will serve this with either flatbreads or a pitta and with some salad.
+Typically, I will serve this with either flatbreads or pitas and with some salad.

 Chicken Doner Kebab

-- 2 lb boneless and skinless chicken thighs
+- 2 lb Boneless and Skinless Chicken Breasts

 - 1 tbsp Salt

-- 1 tbsp Angus & Oink Shawarma Rub (optional)
+- 1 tbsp Angus Oink Shawarma Rub or Smokey Carter Greek Gyros Rub (optional)